jjsantosbruna/FL-PA_AAPs_AlboranSea_2026/README.md

-Data and scripts for "Contrasting free-living and particle-associated Aerobic Anoxygenic Phototrophic bacterial communities across space and time in the Alboran Sea"
+# Contrasting free-living and particle-associated Aerobic Anoxygenic Phototrophic bacterial communities across space and time in the Alboran Sea

-Scripts by Jorge J. Santos-Bruña
+**Author:** Jorge J. Santos-Bruña

-Data and scripts are organized as follows:
+This repository contains the data and R scripts used in the study.

+---

+## 📂 Repository Structure

-Data
+### 📊 Data

-A main file "ESMARES_AAPs_02.2026.rds" summarizes the ASV table, metadata table, and taxonomy classification in a R object that contents the phyloseq object.

-The supplementary tables of the study are stored in xlsx format (Table S1, S2, S3, S4 and S5).

-Figures of the paper are also available in pdf format (Figure 1, 2, 3, 4, 5, S1, S2, S3, S4 and S5)
+#### Main dataset

+- **`ESMARES_AAPs_02.2026.rds`**

+  R serialized file containing a complete **phyloseq object**, including:

+  - ASV abundance table (otu_table)
+  - Sample metadata  (sample_data)
+  - Taxonomic classification  (tax_table)

+#### Supplementary Tables

+Supplementary tables are provided in **`.xlsx` format**:

+- Table S1
+- Table S2
+- Table S3
+- Table S4
+- Table S5

+#### Figures

+All manuscript figures are available in **PDF format**:

+- Figure 1–5
+- Figure S1–S5

+---

-Scripts
+## 💻 Scripts

-Scripts of each figure and Table S5 are available as R script (.R) with comments of the steps done.
+R scripts (`.R`) are provided to generate:

+- All manuscript figures
+- Supplementary Table S5

+Each script contains detailed comments explaining the analytical workflow and statistical procedures.

+---

+## 🔁 Reproducibility

+The repository is structured to ensure full reproducibility of the study.
+All results can be reproduced using the provided `.rds` file together with the corresponding R scripts.

+---

+## 📬 Contact

+For questions regarding the data or scripts, please contact: jorgejuansantos23@gmail.com

+**Jorge J. Santos-Bruña**